NISSAN FS5R90A 5-SPEED (Borg-Warner T5)

 REAR TRANS CROSSMEMBER

 This is the rear crossmember that holds up the back of the transmission.
 The T5 uses the same rubber trans mount as the other Z transmissions, but the mount sits rearward about 2 inches making the crossmember boltup tricky but not hard.
-This is where you will need to do some fabrication and be a little ingenious.
+This is where you will need to do some fabrication.

 There are 2 rear trans-crossmembers on 1st generation Z's.